-Keep your resume concise.
+Keep it simple.
 Brevity is important.
 Be careful not to overload your resume with too much detail.

-Review with others.
-Ask a few trusted friends, family members or advisors to review the document to ensure it reads well and highlights your strongest attributes.
+Consult with others.
+Ask a few trusted friends, family members or advisers to review the document.
+They'll help ensure that it reads well and highlights your strongest attributes.

 Do a final review.
-Remember to make sure your resume is completely free of any spelling and grammatical errors.
+Make sure your resume is completely free of any spelling and grammatical errors.